vivizhou/udacity_ds_project_4/README.md

 - Gradient Boosted Trees Classifier

 ## Variables selected for prediction
-- catagorical variables: gender, user platform, having visited page thumbs down or roll advert or not
+- Catagorical variables: gender, user platform, having visited page thumbs down or roll advert or not
-- numerical variables: percentage of use in the first half of the month, percentage of use in the first half of the day, average_itemInSession, average_length, total_length, num_unique_songs, num_unique_artists
+- Numerical variables: percentage of use in the first half of the month, percentage of use in the first half of the day, average_itemInSession, average_length, total_length, num_unique_songs, num_unique_artists

 ## Results
 Gradient boosted tree classifier gave the best f1-score (0.75), but the random forest model gave the best accuracy (0.77).